Ellen Rothenberg (scientist)

-Ellen V. Rothenberg (born 1952) is an American biologist who is a Distinguished Professor at the California Institute of Technology.
+Ellen V. Rothenberg (born 1952) is an American biologist who is an Edward B. Lewis Professor of Biology at the California Institute of Technology.
 She investigates the molecular mechanisms that underpin lineage choice.
 She is an elected fellow of the American Association for the Advancement of Science, American Academy of Arts and Sciences and the National Academy of Sciences.

 Early life and education

 Rothenberg describes her upbringing as "sex-blind".
-She credits her parents with giving her "this heroic sense of one's potential" and says her father "taught [her] advanced math and logic to the point that [she] got in trouble with [her] teachers".
+She credits her parents with giving her a strong sense of one's potential and says her father "taught [her] math and logic to the point that [she] got in trouble with [her] teachers".
 As a child, Rothenberg originally wanted to become a physicist, but her high school biology classes inspired her to pursue biochemistry.
 Her high school teachers taught her about protein structure and how their structures confer biological function.
 While Rothenberg was an undergraduate student at Harvard University, her tutor, Boris Magasanik, inspired her to work on gene regulation.
 After earning her bachelor's degree, Rothenberg started a MD–PhD program offered jointly by Harvard Medical School and the Massachusetts Institute of Technology (MIT).
 She eventually dropped the MD but continued, at MIT, her PhD research with David Baltimore.
 She was the first to synthesize in vitro the genome of a retrovirus.
 She completed her doctoral research in the Department of Biology and Center for Cancer Research in 1977.
 Rothenberg was a Jane Coffin Childs postdoctoral fellow with Edward Boyse at the Memorial Sloan Kettering Cancer Center in New York City.

 Research and career

 In 1979, Rothenberg was appointed to the faculty at the Salk Institute for Biological Studies, where she spent three years before moving to the California Institute of Technology.
+She was later named Andrew Dickson White Professor-at-Large at Cornell University over a term spanning from 2021–2027.
 Rothenberg investigates the molecular mechanisms that underpin lineage selection.
 This includes the processes that determine the differentiation of hematopoietic stem cells into T cells.
 There are several steps to this process, in which the multi-potentiality of stem cells are reduced whilst the T-cell specific differentiation events start.

-Rothenberg studies the transcription factors that induce gene expression of T-lineages.
-She identified that subtle changes in these pathways can predispose autoimmunity.
+Rothenberg studies the transcription factors that induce gene expression to guide development of T-lineage cells.
+She has modeled the gene networks involved and the interactions of transcription factors and chromatin.
+She identified that subtle changes in these pathways can predispose to autoimmunity.